Albatross: An optimistic consensus algorithm: Protocol Upgrades

+Hence, before the upgrade, the proportion of malicious stake must not be more than $\frac{1}{4} \cdot p$. \end{proof}

+Our analysis is valid as long as the proportion of upgrading validators is greater or equal to our threshold $p\geq t$.

-For Albatross specifically, the threshold $t$ must also be larger than $\frac{2}{3}$ since otherwise the nodes that oppose the upgrade can refuse to finalize any block containing the upgrade.
-But if the threshold is much larger than $\frac{2}{3}$ then malicious validators can stop any upgrade by simply refusing to support it.
-In the limit, when $t=1$ a single malicious validator can force the chain to never be upgraded.
+For Albatross specifically, the stake-based threshold $t$ must also be larger than $\frac{1}{2}$.
+Otherwise, the nodes that oppose the upgrade likely hold more than $2f+1$ \glspl{slot} and can refuse to finalize any block containing the upgrade with non-negligible probability\footnote{This bound can be derived similarly to \autoref{assumption:stake}.}.
+However, if the threshold $t$ is much larger than $\frac{1}{2}$, malicious validators can stop an upgrade by simply refusing their support.
+In the limit, when $t=1$, a single malicious validator can force the chain never to be upgraded.

-We propose a threshold of $\frac{2}{3}$ which means that, during an upgrade, Albatross is only secure up to $\frac{2}{9}n$ malicious validators.
+Our security argument for upgrades is generic to the extent that an analogous analysis can be carried out on other PoS chains.